SumiMakito/FFmpeg/README.md

 FFmpeg-Bilisound-Android
 ========

-> This repository exists due to the requirement of LGPL v2.1
+> The existence of this repository is intented to comply with the requirement of LGPL v2.1.

 You can find the source code of FFmpeg used in the application Bilisound.Android at here.